-Medium High.
-There are plenty of corner stores and small neighborhood shops, restaurants and cafes sprinkled through the neighborhood.
-In addition, the stores and shops along Ocean Ave. are within walking distance from much of the neighborhood.
+Corner stores and shops are sprinkled through the neighborhood.
+Ocean Ave. restaurants, grocery stores, and shops are within walking distance from much of the neighborhood.

-While District 10 neighborhoods aren’t generally known for great transit options, Mission Terrace is very wells served by bus lines, a BART station, and a light rail Muni station.
+While southern neighborhoods aren’t generally known for great transit options, Mission Terrace is very well served by bus lines, a BART station, and a light rail Muni station.
 If you want a single family home and have a commute to downtown, Mission Terrace can be a great option.
-Freeway access to the south bay is also incredibly convenient.
+Freeway access to the South Bay is also quite convenient.